These are the types of organizations we welcome on Idealist:

 We review all new organization pages as they're created to confirm that they were posted by someone from that organization and that they belong on Idealist.
 All other content (listings, individual profiles, etc.) can be published immediately without review, but we encourage you to report anything that's inappropriate or inaccurate.

 To become an administrator of your organization's page, you'll first need to log in or sign up as an individual.
-Then, search for your organization from the search bar, go to your organization's page, and click on the gray "Become an administrator" button on the right.
+Then, search for your organization from the search bar, go to your organization's page, and click on the "Become an administrator" link near the bottom.
 You'll have the option to send a request to your page's existing administrators or to let us know if the listed administrators are no longer with your organization, in which case we can approve you as an administrator extra-quickly.
+If you're logging in with your organization email address (firstname.lastname@example.org) this will usually be much easier for us to do -- if you don't have one of those, please contact us with information authenticating you as an administrator.

 The person who originally creates the organization page is the owner.
 The owner is like a super-administrator who has all permissions, including the permission to delete the organization's page altogether and to manage the permissions of other administrators.

-To promote an administrator to owner status, go to your org page and click "See all" under the list of administrators on the right.
+To promote an administrator to owner status, go to your organization's dashboard and click to the tab called "Administrators".
 Hover your mouse over the name of the person you want to promote, then click "Promote to owner."
-(You can also find this list in your organization's dashboard.)

 It's free to sign up, search for opportunities, connect with others, create a page for your organization, and post events, volunteer opportunities, and action opportunities.